colinvella/phaser-tilemap-plus/README.md

 Animations can be disabled by calling `tilemap.plus.animation.disable()`.

 ### Enable Physics
 You can add an object layer to your Tiled map and add polygons and rectangles to define collidable boundaries in your map, independently from the tiles used.
-This allows the use of sloped or curved floors, walls and ceilings, against which sprites can interact accordingly, such as sliding down.
-Object layer based collision also allows the implementation of hidden passages and platforms.
+This allows the use of sloped or curved floors, walls and ceilings, against which sprites can interact accordingly, such as sliding down or bouncing accurately.
+Object layer-based collision also allows the implementation of hidden passages and platforms.

+The physics engine uses a fast quadtree-based broad phase collision detection, coupled with a separation axis theorem (SAT) implementation for the narrow phase collision detection on the polygon objects defined in the object layer.
+On initialisation, the physics engine decomposes all concave polygons into convex polygons, to allow use of SAT.

 ![image](https://user-images.githubusercontent.com/1244038/32300160-874d7096-bf58-11e7-9d22-d808a2b672b5.png)